 The TTO’s tech managers then used the reports to make their final disposition decisions.
 In most cases, the tech managers need to review and approve the reports before they can be used in discussions with innovators (see below).

 Transparency with Inventors

 Tech managers discussed each screening’s findings and disposition decision with the inventor.
-This was time-consuming but was essential for building positive relationships with faculty.
-Also, having a well-defined process, which was made transparent to the faculty, and a consistent product that explained to them why there is limited or no market potential mitigated complaints.
+This was time-consuming but essential for building positive relationships with faculty.

 Caveat: If your triage process includes calling experts and potential licensees (i.e., primary research), exclude these details — especially their contact information — from the report given to the inventor.
-There are a bunch of reasons for this, but the main one is that you do not want the inventor contacting a potential licensee to either bypass your negotiation discussions or to challenge them on the specific comments they made, thereby damaging the relationship with the prospect.
+There are a bunch of reasons for this, but the main one is that you do not want the inventor contacting a potential licensee.
+This risks disrupting your negotiations or damaging the relationship if the inventor challenges them on their specific comments.
 (At Fuentek, we save the primary research effort for when we ramp up for technology marketing.)